-- Simulate real-to-the-consumer experiences and business models with your in-market prototype to gain essential data from interactions among customers, employees, and partners.
+- Simulate real-to-the-consumer experiences and business models, to gain essential data from interactions among customers, employees, and partners.

-- Use your findings as proof points around which ideas have the most merit, so you know where to fund and scale.
+- Use your findings as proof points showing which ideas have the most merit, so you know where to fund and scale.

-Ultimately, you will then take the learnings from your in-market business prototype and transform them into validated business growth strategies.
+Ultimately, you then take these learnings and transform them into validated business growth strategies.

-As live enactments of high-potential future offerings, business prototypes serve a critical role crossing that final threshold from most-likely-to-succeed, to most-valuable-product.
+Business prototypes serve a critical role in pushing a high-potential new offering across the final threshold from most-likely-to-succeed, to most-valuable-product.

 By the time you reach the stage of business prototyping, you’ve already determined…

-01 / Where to play: You’ve aligned on growth priorities an unmet needs in a space you want to pursue.
+01 / Where to play: You’ve aligned on growth priorities and unmet needs in a space you want to pursue.

 02 / How to win: You’ve developed a solid concept for a new offering and developed a business model that you believe in.